Michael Douglas: Legal issues

-Health
+Health problems

+In 1980, Douglas was involved in a serious skiing accident which sidelined his acting career for three years.
+On September 17, 1992, the same year Basic Instinct came out, he began a 30-day treatment for alcoholism and drug addiction at Sierra Tucson Center.

-It was announced on August 16, 2010, that Douglas was suffering from throat cancer (later revealed to have actually been tongue cancer), and would undergo chemotherapy and radiation treatment.
+It was announced on August 16, 2010, that Douglas was suffering from throat cancer (later revealed to have been tongue cancer), and would undergo chemotherapy and radiation treatment.
 He subsequently confirmed that the cancer was at stage IV, an advanced stage.

-Douglas credits the discovery of his cancer to the public Canadian health system since a doctor in Montreal, Quebec diagnosed the actor's medical condition after numerous American specialists failed to do so.Michael Douglas praises Canadian health care.
-Gobeandmail.com (May 3, 2011).
-Retrieved June 19, 2012.
+Douglas credits the discovery of his cancer to the public Canadian health system when a doctor in Montreal, Quebec diagnosed the actor's medical condition after numerous American specialists failed to do so.
 Douglas has since participated in fundraisers for Montreal's Jewish General Hospital, where he was diagnosed, and the McGill University Health Centre with which the hospital is affiliated.

 Douglas attributed the cancer to stress, his previous alcohol abuse, and years of heavy smoking.
 In July 2011, Star magazine published photographs which appeared to show him smoking a cigarette while on holiday that month.
 A representative declined to comment on the photographs.

 In November 2010, Douglas's doctors put him on a weight-gain diet due to excessive weight loss that left him weak.
 On January 11, 2011, he said that the tumor was gone, though the illness and aggressive treatment had caused him to lose 32 pounds (14.5 kg).
 He said he would require monthly screenings because of a high chance of recurrence within three years.
 In June 2013, Douglas told The Guardian that his type of cancer is caused by the human papilloma virus transmitted by cunnilingus, leading some media to report this as well.
-His spokesman denied these reports and portrayed Douglas's conversation with The Guardian as general and not referring specifically to his own diagnosis.
+His spokesman denied these reports and portrayed Douglas's conversation with The Guardian as general and not referring specifically to his diagnosis.

-Although Douglas described the cancer as throat cancer, it was publicly speculated that he may actually have been diagnosed with oropharyngeal cancer."Doctors believe Douglas has oropharyngeal cancer, not throat cancer".
-Newsoxy.com.
-Retrieved May 4, 2012.
+Although Douglas described the cancer as throat cancer, it was publicly speculated that he may have been diagnosed with oropharyngeal cancer.
 In October 2013, Douglas said he suffered from tongue cancer, not throat cancer.
 He announced it as throat cancer upon the advice of his physician, who felt it would be unwise to reveal that he had tongue cancer given its negative prognosis and potential for disfigurement, particularly because the announcement came immediately before Douglas's promotional tour for Wall Street: Money Never Sleeps.